-Prior to the completion of this offering, we will enter into employment agreements with certain of our executive officers in connection with their employment.
-For more information regarding these offer letters, see the section titled "Executive Compensation - Employment Agreements."
+We have entered into employment agreements with certain of our executive officers in connection with their employment.
+For more information regarding the executives' existing offer letters, see the section titled "Executive Compensation - Employment Agreements."

 We also have established certain equity plans, pursuant to which we grant equity awards to our employees and directors.
 For more information regarding these plans, see the section titled "Executive Compensation - Equity Benefit Plans."